 The charDecl element is a member of the class model.encodingDescPart, and thus becomes available within encodingDesc when this module is included in a schema.
 The g element is the only member of the class model.gLike: this class is referenced as an alternative to plain text in almost every element which contains plain text, thus permitting the g element also to appear at such places when this module is included in a schema.

 The following elements may appear within a charDecl element:

-- desc (description) contains a brief description of the object documented by its parent element, including its intended usage, purpose, or application where this is appropriate.
+- desc (description) contains a brief description of the object documented by its parent element, typically a documentation element or an entity.

 - char (character) provides descriptive information about a character.